 A cozy train cabin with two parallel beds covered in red and yellow bedding, a small table in between with bottled water and a lotus flower, and soft lighting illuminating the space.

-Da Nang is one of the main stations on Vietnam’s extensive railway network, which stretches from Ho Chi Minh City in the south to Hanoi and even Sapa in the north.
+Train: Da Nang is one of the main stations on Vietnam’s extensive railway network, which stretches from Ho Chi Minh City in the south to Hanoi and even Sapa in the north.
 Trains arrive and depart from Da Nang Train station, with departures to key destinations several times a day.
 The train station is about 15 minutes drive from central Da Nang, and about 1 hour from Hoi An.
+I wrote a full guide on the Vietnamese trains I took, because I loved the experience!

 Is it easy to get around Da Nang and Hoi An without speaking Vietnamese?